mzbrau/fig/doc/fig-documentation/docs/client-configuration.md

    FIG_API_URI=https://localhost:7281
    ```

+Multiple addresses separated by a comma are also supported with the first address being prioritized.
+Addresses are tested in order on startup and are not changed once selected.

 :::tip My tip

 You can disable Fig by removing the FIG_API_URI environment variable.
 This is useful if you want to use other configuration providers instead in some environments.